EricZimmerman/KapeFiles/README.md

 For thorough documentation, view the Wiki from the links above.
+While a PDF manual is included with the KAPE download, the Wiki will be the most up to date documentation available.

-the TL;DR; for target and module creation is stated below:
+## TL;DR; for target and module creation is stated below:

-## Please take a few minutes to Read The Friendly Manual included with KAPE for full and detailed information on all the properties in target and module files!
-This will save you time in the long run!!!

 This repository serves as a place for community created Targets and Modules for use with KAPE.